Denying connections originating from default AWS domain using WAF

 Vimal Paliwal

-Vim is a DevSecOps Practitioner with over seven years of professional experience.
+Vim is a DevSecOps Practitioner with over eight years of professional experience.
 Over the years, he has architected and implemented full fledged solutions for clients using AWS, K8s, Terraform, Python, Shell, Prometheus, etc keeping security as an utmost priority.
-Along with this, during his journey as an AWS Authorised Instructor he has trained thousands of professionals ranging from startups to fortune companies for over 2 years.
+Along with this, during his journey as an AWS Authorised Instructor he has trained thousands of professionals ranging from startups to fortune companies.

 Previous